YOU54F/pact_cli/README.md

 Options:
-      --help                     Print help and exit -k, --server-key <server-key>  the server key of the master server --period <period>          the period of time in milliseconds to allow the server to shutdown (defaults to 100ms) -v, --version                  Print version information and exit -p, --port <port>              port the master mock server runs on (defaults to 8080) -h, --host <host>              hostname the master mock server runs on (defaults to localhost) -l, --loglevel <loglevel>      Log level for mock servers to write to the log file (defaults to info) [possible values: error, warn, info, debug, trace, none]
+      --help                     Print help and exit -k, --server-key <server-key>  the server key of the master server -p, --port <port>              port the master mock server runs on (defaults to 8080) --period <period>          the period of time in milliseconds to allow the server to shutdown (defaults to 100ms) -h, --host <host>              hostname the master mock server runs on (defaults to localhost) -l, --loglevel <loglevel>      Log level for mock servers to write to the log file (defaults to info) [possible values: error, warn, info, debug, trace, none]
-      --no-term-log              Turns off using terminal ANSI escape codes --no-file-log              Do not log to an output file
+      --no-term-log              Turns off using terminal ANSI escape codes --no-file-log              Do not log to an output file -V, --version                  Print version

 ```